webkul/renamer/README.md

 # Renamer

-A Sketch Plugin which lets you to select multiple layers and rename them on the go as a batch process.
+A Sketch Plugin which lets you to select multiple layers/groups/artboards and rename them on the go as a batch process with a single click.

 ---
 # Installation